 Missed an episode of Chatfuel School—our weekly YouTube web show where we cover hot topics in the world of bot-building and marketing?
 Don't worry; we took notes for you. 🤓 The topic for May 20 , 2020 was how to dazzle customers with great pre and post-purchase experiences.
 They can help make the customer experience better, and the pool of your potential customers bigger.
 We sat down with Rutger Thole, founder of Bluebrand & Co agency in Amsterdam, to get his expert tips on the topic.

-Here's a recap of what you missed. 👇 (Sign up to get a reminder for next week's episode, too!)
+Here's the full episode; keep scrolling for a recap of what you missed.
+(Sign up to get a reminder for next week's episode, too!)

 Getting the customer to hit that Buy button on your site is the goal for any ecommerce retailer.
 But that's not where the customer journey starts, nor where it ends.
 It starts the moment a prospect lands on your website, and it doesn't end until after they've received their product and are satisfied.